tonsky/tonsky.me/site/blog/unicode/index.md

 1101 10?? ???? ???? ++ 1101 11?? ???? ????
 ```

-Technically, both halves of surrogate pair can be seen as Unicode codepoints, too.
+Technically, both halves of the surrogate pair can be seen as Unicode codepoints, too.
 In practice, the whole range from `U+D800` to `U+DFFF` is allocated as “for surrogate pairs only”.
 Codepoints from there are not even considered valid in any other encodings.

 bmp@2x.png
-This space on very crammed Basic Multilingual Plane will never be used for anything good ever again
+This space on a very crammed Basic Multilingual Plane will never be used for anything good ever again

 # Is UTF-16 still alive?

 Yes!

 The promise of fixed-width encoding that covers all human languages was so compelling many systems were eager to adopt it.
-Among them were Microsoft Windows, Java, JavaScript, .NET, Python 2, QT, SMS and CD-ROM!
+Among them were Microsoft Windows, Java, JavaScript, .NET, Python 2, QT, SMS, and CD-ROM!

-Since then, Python has moved on, CD-ROM became obsolete, but the rest is stuck with UTF-16 or with UCS-2 even.
-So UTF-16 lives there as memory representation.
+Since then, Python has moved on, CD-ROM has become obsolete, but the rest is stuck with UTF-16 or with UCS-2 even.
+So UTF-16 lives there as in-memory representation.

-In practical terms today, UTF-16 has ~same usability as UTF-8.
+In practical terms today, UTF-16 has ~the same usability as UTF-8.
 It’s also variable-length, counting UTF-16 units is as useless as counting codepoints, grapheme clusters are still a pain, etc. The only difference is memory requirements.

-It also warms my heart when I remember that every time I store, send or receive a string, there’s a conversion overhead from UTF-8 to UTF-16 to get it in memory.

-Well, nobody is perfect.

-# What about regexps?
+The only downside of UTF-16 is, everything else being UTF-8, it requires conversion every time string is read from network or from disk.

+Also, fun fact: the amount of planes Unicode have (17) is also defined by compatibility with UTF-16.
+It used to be quite important.

 # Conclusion

-It’s not even hard there days, or complicated.
-It’s a matter of not doing random thing and doing the right thing.
+To sum it up:

+- Unicode has won.
+- UTF-8 is the most popular encoding for data in transfer and at rest.
+- UTF-16 is still sometimes used as an in-memory representation.
+- The number of UTF-8, UTF-16 units, or 21-bit codepoints are more or less useless for any work.
+- The two most important metrics for Unicode strings are byte count (for memory allocation) and extended grapheme clusters.
+- To detect extended grapheme cluster boundaries, you need Unicode tables.
+- Use Unicode library for everything Unicode, even boring stuff like `strlen`, `indexOf` and `substring`.
+- Unicode updates every year, and rules sometimes change.
+- Unicode strings need to be normalized before they can be compared.
+- Unicode depends on locale for some operations and for rendering.
+- All this is important even for pure English text.

+Overall, yes, Unicode is not perfect, but the fact that

+1. an encoding exists that covers all possible languages at once,
+2. the entire world agrees to use it,
+3. we can completely forget about encodings and conversions and all that stuff

-- Unicode is a miracle
+is a miracle.

-- no reason not to use utf-8
-- You only need two representations: grapheme clusters and bytes
+.loud There’s such a thing as plain text, and it’s encoded with UTF-8.

+All hail Unicode!